Summer in the gardens

 A swimming pool!

 The clay lining of the pool was put in before the 1930s and over the years has gradually worn away.
-The water has now penetrated the thin lining of clay resulting in several leaks.
-To enable us to carry out any repairs a site survey will need to be undertaken followed by a program of works; before we take on the major task of any repairs.
+The water had penetrated the thin lining of clay resulting in several leaks.
+Last year we did some much needed conservation so it will be around for future generations.
+The pool is almost back to its former glory!

 Conservation work is at the heart of what we do

 To enable us to conserve this delicate garden we need to be able to manage the greater numbers of people visiting in our twelve month opening period, which can be very challenging at times.
 Part of that management scheme which has been carefully thought through is to rotate the garden areas as they come into season; for example throughout the winter and into early spring we enable visitors to follow the spring bulbs.
 Walking on hard pathways, with other areas being viewed from a distance to show off the structure of the plants.
-This will be followed by the first early herbaceous border coming into flower and other areas will open as the year goes on.
+Other areas will open as the year goes on.

 Take something home to grow

-A selection of the plants showcased in the garden is available to buy at Upton Stores and ready to take home after your visit.
-If you are inspired by the gardens and want to plan for your own displays you can also buy a range of heritage seeds.
+A selection of the plants showcased in the garden is available to buy at the Upton shop and to take home after your visit.